 Former Global Fellows

 Alden E. Stoner was CCLP’s inaugural global fellow from 2009-2010.
 Alden is a film producer with several projects in development.
-She also serves on the Center for Communication Leadership & Policy’s advisory board.
+She also served on the CCLP’s advisory board.

 Ev Boyle was CCLP’s global fellow from 2012 to 2013.
-He also served as the Associate Director of CCLP.
+He also served as the Associate Director of the Center until 2017, after which he became a Senior Fellow.
 He is now the Executive Director of LA-Tech.org.

 Former Law Fellows